On this page...

 - access to expert medical consultation;

-- TB case management, including patient education, directly observed therapy (DOT), free TB medications, and incentives and/or enablers to facilitate adherence to prescribed treatment;
+- For patients with TB disease: TB case management, directly observed therapy (DOT), free TB medications and incentives to facilitate adherence to prescribed treatment;

 - TB contact investigations;

 - public health laboratory services.

 "Each Health Care Provider knowing of or attending a case or suspect case of any of the diseases, infections or conditions listed in OAR 333-018-0015 [including Mycobacterium tuberculosis and M. bovis] shall report such cases as specified.
 Where no Health Care Provider is in attendance, any individual knowing of such as case shall report in a similar manner.
 Each Health Care Facility...may establish administrative procedures to ensure that every case is reported.
 Each Licensed Laboratory shall report test results as specified in OAR 333-018-0015."

 Reports should be made when any of the following is true:

 - TB is one of the primary differential diagnoses.
 This often occurs when: